Medical Certificate for Scuba Diving

 Can I dive with asthma? +

-Well-controlled, exercise-tolerant asthma that does not require regular rescue inhaler use may be compatible with recreational diving — but requires a GP assessment.
-Divers with asthma that is triggered by cold, exercise, or emotion, or who use reliever inhalers more than occasionally, require particularly careful clinical review.
+Well-controlled, exercise-tolerant asthma may be compatible with recreational diving, but always requires a GP assessment.
+Asthma that is triggered by cold, exercise, or emotion, or where reliever inhalers are used more than occasionally, requires particularly careful clinical review before diving clearance can be given.
 A MedicalCert GP can assess your asthma history and medication and advise whether a fitness to dive certificate can be issued.

 Can I get a scuba diving medical certificate if I have diabetes? +

-Controlled diabetes is not an automatic bar to recreational diving, but requires clinical assessment.
-The key considerations include HbA1c control, hypoglycaemia risk, medication type, and the depth and duration of dives planned.
-Most dive organisations and operators follow UKDMC or DAN guidance on diabetic divers.
-Our reviewing GP will assess your diabetes management and, where appropriate, confirm fitness to dive for recreational purposes.
+Controlled diabetes is not an automatic bar to recreational diving, but requires individual clinical assessment.
+The key factors are HbA1c control, hypoglycaemia risk, medication type, and the planned depth and duration of dives.
+Most dive organisations follow UKDMC and DAN guidance on diabetic divers.
+The reviewing GP will assess your diabetes management and, where appropriate, confirm fitness to dive for recreational purposes.

 Is this certificate valid for PADI courses? +

-Yes — for recreational PADI courses where the operator requires GP sign-off because a health condition has been flagged on the PADI medical questionnaire, a fitness certificate from a GMC-registered GP is the appropriate document.
+Yes.
+For recreational PADI courses where GP sign-off is required because a health condition has been flagged on the PADI medical questionnaire, a fitness certificate from a GMC-registered GP is the appropriate document.
 The certificate confirms that a registered doctor has reviewed your health history and found no contraindication to recreational diving.
-If your PADI centre has their own specific GP form, upload it with your application and the reviewing GP will complete it.
+If your PADI centre uses a specific GP form, upload it with your application and the reviewing GP will complete it.

 Can MedicalCert issue a certificate for commercial or professional diving? +

-No — commercial and professional diving medicals under HSE regulations must be conducted by an HSE-approved diving medical examiner following in-person examination.
+No. Commercial and professional diving medicals under the Diving at Work Regulations 1997 must be conducted by an HSE-approved diving medical examiner following in-person physical examination.
 These cannot be completed via online GP review.
 MedicalCert provides recreational diving fitness certificates only.
 If you require an HSE diving medical, contact the Health and Safety Executive or a listed HSE-approved diving medical examiner directly.

 What if the GP cannot confirm my fitness to dive? +

 If the reviewing GP identifies a condition that represents a significant contraindication to recreational diving, the certificate will not be issued and you will receive a full automatic refund.
-The GP may also indicate whether the condition might be reconsidered following specialist input — for example, a cardiologist clearance letter or a specialist diving physician assessment.
-Diving with a known contraindication is a safety risk to you and other divers; the GP’s assessment is in your best interest.
+The GP may advise whether the condition could be reconsidered following specialist input, for example a cardiologist clearance letter or a specialist diving physician assessment.
+Diving with a known contraindication is a safety risk to you and to other divers.

 How long is a scuba diving medical certificate valid for? +

-A recreational scuba diving fitness certificate from MedicalCert is typically valid for 12 months from date of issue, provided your health status does not significantly change.
-Some dive operators or organisations may have their own validity requirements — check with your specific operator.
-If your condition changes materially during the validity period, you should not rely on the certificate without seeking a further review.
+A recreational scuba diving fitness certificate from MedicalCert is typically valid for 12 months from the date of issue, provided your health status does not significantly change during that period.
+Individual dive operators or organisations may have their own validity requirements, so confirm with your specific operator.
+If your health changes materially during the validity period, you should not rely on the existing certificate without seeking a further GP review.